matthewmueller/x-ray/Readme.md

 ### xray.write([path])

-Write the results to a `path`.
+Stream the results to a `path`.
 If no path is provided, a readable stream is returned.
 This makes it easy to build APIs around x-ray.
 Here's an example with Express:

 ```js